josephluck/internote/README.md

 Emoji support because Internote is down with the kids :tada:

+**Tags**

+Tag notes using a simple #tag system.
+Easily search for notes by tag.

 **Dictionary**

 Can't find the perfect word or want to check that your use of a word is correct?
-Just highlight a word and you're a single click away to the full power of Oxford's full dictionary and thesaurus.
+Just highlight a word and you're a single click away to the full power of Oxford's English Dictionary and thesaurus.

 **Speech**

-Text to speech - just highlight a sentence or paragraph and press the speech button to hear it.
+Just highlight a sentence or paragraph and press the speech button to hear it.
 Choose from multiple voices, male or female.

 **Full-screen mode**